MStroievus/MStroievus.github.io/README.md

  ### Congratulations! 🎉

 ## Important!!! 🛑
+  - For better work with the project, I recommend installing this extension [Inline Parameters for VSCode](https://marketplace.visualstudio.com/items?itemName=liamhammett.inline-parameters)
   - This test project is designed to demonstrate interaction with elements, working with date pickers, tables, search, sorting, etc.
   - It is also intended to showcase current knowledge of programming languages (js/ts), and in the future, I plan to complete several courses on TypeScript to strengthen my knowledge in this area.
   - Sometimes the scenarios may not be entirely understandable, as some of them were invented to demonstrate working with elements, arrays, etc. primarily for coding skills demonstration.
 Additionally, it's worth noting that working with local storage or passwords is not